 1. Capacitate your staff

-A lot of customers express dissatisfaction when they are being put on hold as agents transfer the call to their seniors because of lack of authorization to take action on few issues.
+A lot of customers express dissatisfaction when they are being put on hold as agents transfer the call to their seniors because of a lack of authorization to take action on a few issues.
 This aspect reduces the CSAT (customer satisfaction score) drastically.
-No one wants to be put on hold and if customers are calling a service agent, they should have an impression that any one of the support professionals is capable enough to provide the solution.
+No one wants to be put on hold and if customers are calling a service agent, they should have the impression that anyone of the support professionals is capable enough to provide the solution.
 Also, empowered agents are able to render prompt solutions to the customers, raising the service level remarkably.
-When agents are given authority to take actions, they also feel valued, curtailing the employee turnover rate to an extent.
+When agents are given authority to take action, they also feel valued, curtailing the employee turnover rate to an extent.